remix-run/react-router/decisions/0003-data-strategy.md

 ### Handling `route.lazy`

 There's a nuanced step we missed in our sequential steps above.
-If a route was using `route.lazy`, we may need to load the rout before we can execute the `loader`.
+If a route was using `route.lazy`, we may need to load the route before we can execute the `loader`.
 There's two options here:

 1. We pre-execute all `route.lazy` methods before calling `dataStrategy`
 2. We let `dataStrategy` execute them accordingly